otaviocc/Coltrane/README.md

 swift run -c release RayTracerDemo 1200 12 3
 ```

 Renders a reflective sphere scene, one job per image row.
-Flat data-parallel like Mandelbrot, but per-pixel cost is very uneven — a ray that misses is cheap, one that hits the mirror sphere recurses to the reflection-depth limit — so work-helping balances the load.
+Flat data-parallel like Mandelbrot, but per-pixel cost is very uneven.
+A ray that misses is cheap, one that hits the mirror sphere recurses to the reflection-depth limit, so work-helping balances the load.
 Anti-aliased and deterministic, so all three render the bit-identical image.
 Writes a colour `raytrace.ppm`.
 Arguments: `[size] [maxVPs] [samples]` (samples = anti-aliasing rays per axis). `.anywhere` policy.

 ### ReactionDiffusionDemo